AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 ## Security & User Functionality ##

 #### Registered User  ####
-* Tested Cart page and appearnace of 'save delivery info' check box. -> Result: Worked as expected.
+* Tested Cart page and appearance of 'save delivery info' check box. -> Result: Worked as expected.
 * Tested Navbar to check list of options available (should be My Profile or Logout only). -> Result: Worked as expected.
 * Tested hacking URL to access /products/add/ page. -> Result: Worked as expected, access denied.
 * Tested hacking URL to access /products/edit/id page. -> Result: Worked as expected, access denied.